 Boost Mental Health

-Although aerobic exercises are considered the best stress-busters, resistance exercises are no less.
-In addition to physiological, strength training offers a lot of psychological benefits.
-It has been shown to enhance mood, cognition, and overall quality of life.
+While aerobic exercises are commonly known as effective stress-busters, resistance exercises can also provide significant physiological and psychological benefits.
+In addition to improving physical health, strength training has been shown to enhance mood, cognition, and overall quality of life.

 Reduce Cardiovascular Disease Risk